zecheshirecat/vue-onload/README.md

 Vue.use(OnLoad, { classLoading: 'img-loading', classLoaded: 'img-loaded' })
 ```

-Use the instance methods 'this.$images.preload' in your Vue script to preload an array of image sources
+Use the instance methods 'this.$images.preload' in your Vue script to preload an array of image sources.
-NOTE: All resources must be located in your 'src/assets/img/'

 ```javascript
 ...